Find our what you need to put on your resume and what recruiters are looking for. Use these tips and examples to make a perfect resume.

 Pro Tip: Should you put a personal photo on a resume for hair stylist jobs?
 Not in the US.
 A photo can tousle the Automatic Resume Tracking software.
 Snip it.

 Want more tips to make your resume for hair stylist jobs stand out like Ken Pavés in a Supercuts?
-See our guide: How to Write a Resume: A Step-by-Step Guide (+30 Examples)
+See our guide: How to Create a Resume for Any Job

 Here’s a recap of how to write a hair stylist resume: